GPFAFF/day-lumber/site/content/products/_index.md

     - image: /img/kiln.jpeg
       heading: Pallet Heat Treatment Kiln
+      list: [
-      text: This Heat Treatment Kiln was installed in May 2008.
-We are able to heat treat any size pallet,skid or wooden box for overseas shipment.
-We can provide the documentation to make sure your goods are shipped export certified.
+        {item: Heat Treatment Kiln was installed in May 2008}, {item: "We are able to heat treat any size pallet, skid or wooden box for overseas shipment"}, {item: We can provide the documentation to make sure your goods are shipped export certified}
+      ]

     - image: /img/cushioned-pallet.jpg
       heading: Cushioned Pallets for Special Shipping needs
+      list: [
-      text: We can design or use your design to create any wooden, foam cushioned pallet or box.
-We specialize in making sure your product is safe for shipment.
+        {item: "We can design or use your design to create any wooden, foam cushioned pallet or box"}, {item: "We are able to heat treat any size pallet, skid or wooden box for overseas shipment"}
+      ]
   heading: Check out our product offerings
   description: >-
     Day Lumber selling lumber text.